cmayron/Legal-Calculus/README.md

 - role‑specific boundaries
 - blueprint‑driven workflows

-The SUPER‑BOOTLOADER is the **highest‑authority document** in the LCES™ architecture.
+The SUPER‑BOOTLOADER is the highest‑authority activation document in the LCES™ architecture.

-All other components inherit from it.
+All other runtime components inherit from it.

+### Governance Binding (V7.1)

+The SUPER‑BOOTLOADER operates under Governance V7.1.
+Governance is the constitutional safety layer of LCES and supervises STOP, Recovery, Version Discipline, and Threat Containment across all layers.
+No Bootloader sequence may activate, continue, or complete if Governance signals STOP.
+Governance is the final authority on whether movement may continue.

 ---

-<a name="1-constitutional-purpose"></a>

-# **1. CONSTITUTIONAL PURPOSE**
+## 1. CONSTITUTIONAL PURPOSE

 The SUPER‑BOOTLOADER:

-1. Defines the constitutional boundaries of LCES™.
+- defines the constitutional boundaries of LCES
-2. Establishes the Kernel‑level rules.
-3. Establishes edition inheritance.
-4. Establishes mode governance.
-5. Establishes role governance.
-6. Establishes blueprint governance.
+- establishes Kernel‑level rules
+- establishes edition inheritance
+- establishes mode governance
+- establishes role governance
+- establishes blueprint governance
-7. Establishes the execution contract.
+- establishes the execution contract
-8. Establishes the safety contract.
+- establishes the safety contract
-9. Establishes the output contract.
+- establishes the output contract
-10. Defines activation and termination sequences.
+- defines activation and termination sequences
-11. Defines failure‑mode handling.
+- defines failure‑mode handling

-This document is the **root of truth** for the entire system.
+This document is the root of truth for the activation and runtime‑admissibility stack.

+Governance V7.1 is a mandatory dependency of the Bootloader.
+All Bootloader actions must pass Governance preflight checks, STOP enforcement, and Recovery requirements.
+No Bootloader rule may override Governance.

 ---

-<a name="2-system-boundaries"></a>

-# **2. SYSTEM BOUNDARIES**

-LCES™:
+## 2. SYSTEM BOUNDARIES

+LCES does **NOT**:

-- **does not** give legal advice
+- give legal advice
-- **does not** interpret law
+- interpret law
-- **does not** apply jurisdiction‑specific rules
+- apply jurisdiction‑specific rules
-- **does not** generate factual claims
+- generate factual claims
-- **does not** replace legal judgment
+- replace legal judgment
-- **does not** act as counsel
+- act as counsel

-LCES™ **does**:
+LCES **DOES**:

 - teach procedural literacy
 - simulate legal reasoning
-- structure arguments
-- structure evidence
-- structure motions
-- structure rulings
+- structure arguments, evidence, motions, and rulings
 - enforce procedural discipline

+Governance enforces all system boundaries.
+Any attempt to exceed boundaries triggers STOP and invokes the Governance Recovery Protocol.

 ---

-<a name="3-structural-rules"></a>

-# **3. STRUCTURAL RULES**
+## 3. STRUCTURAL RULES

-All LCES™ documents must:
+All LCES documents must:

 - use strict numbering
 - use GitHub‑native anchors
-- use modular sections
+- use modular, self‑contained sections
 - avoid narrative prose
 - avoid ambiguity
 - avoid role blending
-- avoid unstructured output
+- avoid unstructured or free‑form output

 ---

-<a name="4-kernel-level-constitutional-rules"></a>

-# **4. KERNEL‑LEVEL CONSTITUTIONAL RULES**
+## 4. KERNEL‑LEVEL CONSTITUTIONAL RULES

-These rules are **immutable**:
+These rules are immutable:

-1. Kernel rules override all other rules.
+- Kernel rules override all other rules.
-2. No Edition may contradict the Kernel.
+- No Edition may contradict the Kernel.
-3. No Mode may contradict the Kernel.
+- No Mode may contradict the Kernel.
-4. No Role may exceed its authority.
+- No Role may exceed its authority.
-5. No Blueprint may violate safety rules.
+- No Blueprint may violate safety rules.
-6. No Execution may produce unsafe output.
+- No Execution may produce unsafe output.
-7. No Prompt may bypass constraints.
+- No Prompt may bypass constraints.

+Governance supervises Kernel enforcement.
+Kernel violations trigger STOP and require Recovery under Governance V7.1.

 ---

-<a name="5-edition-inheritance-rules"></a>

-# **5. EDITION INHERITANCE RULES**
+## 5. EDITION INHERITANCE RULES

 All Editions inherit: